sunomura/commercialization-public/customize/mobile/mcsf/disable-video-upgrade-store-navigation.md

 ---
 title: Disable video upgrade Store navigation
-description: Disable automatic navigation to the Windows Store when the user attempts a video upgrade for which there is no installed app.
+description: Disable automatic navigation to the Microsoft Store when the user attempts a video upgrade for which there is no installed app.
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'